alters-mit/magnebot/doc/arm_articulation.md

 The `arrived_at` parameter in the `reach_for()` action determines minimum distance from the magnet to the target.
 The action immediately stops if the magnet is within this distance.
 Increasing `arrived_at` therefore "improves" accuracy and performance.

-## Torso movement

-The Magnebot's torso slides up and down on a prismatic joint.
-Prismatic joints aren't defined in the underlying `ikpy` module (though [apparently it *is* possible to implement one](https://github.com/Phylliade/ikpy/issues/96)).

-In the Magnebot API, prismatic movement is handled *iteratively*.
-The function `self._start_ik()` will take a best-guess of the torso position and get an IK solution.
-If the IK solution fails (if the magnet won't be close enough to the target), a different torso position is tried.

 ## Defining your own arm articulation action

 You can define your own action that uses inverse kinematics by calling the hidden function `self._start_ik()`.
 For example implementation, see `controllers/examples/custom_api.py` which adds a `push()` action.